Lipen/discrete-math-course/typst/hw4.typ

   In this assignment, you encounter problems that arise from their adventures: logical contradictions that plague Captain Pirx, truth-telling paradoxes that confound Ijon Tichy, and formal reasoning challenges that challenge even the ingenious constructors Trurl and Klapaucius.
 ]

-= Part I: Propositional Foundations
+= Chapter I: Propositional Foundations

 #Box[
   Logic is the art of going wrong with confidence.